Ahuge/deadline-cloud-for-cinema-4d/DEVELOPMENT.md

 ## Get started

 Cinema4D does not support PYTHONPATH.
-We set DEADLINE_CLOUD_PYTHONPATH which the submitter uses to set sys.path explictly and load deadline modules.
+We set CINEMA4D_DEADLINE_CLOUD_PYTHONPATH which the submitter uses to set sys.path explictly and load deadline modules.

 - install deadline-cloud with pyside